andrew-sameh/brewsync/README.md

 brewsync dump
 ```

 Creates/updates your machine's Brewfile with all installed packages.
+By default, package descriptions are automatically captured from Homebrew, making your Brewfile self-documenting.

 ### 3. Check Status